 Be the Change:

 It’s been a challenging year for many of us—energetically, emotionally, and spiritually.
 Let’s come together, in this hands-on workshop, we’ll channel intention and creativity into painting stones with symbols, colors, and messages of kindness, healing, and connection.
-Once your rock is complete, you’ll be guided to gift it to someone who might need a little extra light—whether it’s a new friend, someone going through a hard time, or simply someone who catches your spirit’s attention.
-No art skills needed—just an open heart and a willingness to brighten someone’s day, one rock at a time!
+Once your token is complete, you’ll be gently guided to release it as a gift to someone at the

 This workshop invites you to listen, learn, and contribute to building a more inclusive and compassionate community.
-Please wear closed-toed shoes, families encouraged to join.
+Families encouraged to join.

 Embody Your Inner Magic – Parade Wear Creation